 Before we dig in, if you are the type of person who never feels completely confident in choosing paint colors, then grab a free copy of “5 Massive Paint Picking Mistakes” to help you avoid the pitfalls!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

-Honestly, it doesn’t give us a whole lot of information yet the words instantly bring an elegant, well-lit room to my mind.
-Let’s keep going to see if that vision aligns with real-life rooms out there.
+Honestly, it doesn’t give us a whole lot of information, yet the words instantly bring an elegant, well-lit room to my mind.
+So let’s keep going to see if that vision aligns with real-life rooms out there.

 LRV…what?
 Don’t worry, I’ve got you!
 Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

-To understand the White Dove undertones and overall color profile a bit more let’s look at White Dove next to several other popular Benjamin Moore colors.
-On the image below, you can see White Dove, Chantilly Lace, Cloud White, Decorators White, and Simply White.
+To understand the White Dove undertones and overall color profile a bit more, let’s look at White Dove next to some of the most popular and best white paint colors on the market.

 Chantilly Lace comes in with a 92.2 LRV (remember, 100 is pure white).
 Meanwhile, the LRV for White Dove is 85.38.
 Still not dark, by any means, but definitely a teensy bit darker than Chantilly Lace.